One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Method

-\paragraph{Static Type Inference} For attribute symbols, it computes a (possibly union-valued) type \( t \) for the receiver expression \( a \) using type annotations, assignment flow analysis, function return types, and stub files (\texttt{.pyi}).
-Member resolution is then defined as:
+\paragraph{Type-Based Attribute Resolution} For attribute expressions \( a.b \), the language server infers a (possibly union-valued) type for the receiver \( a \) using annotations, control-flow analysis, function return types, and stub files.
+Member lookup is then performed over the method resolution order (MRO), denoted as: